pibuxd/vanilla/README.md

 + It can be also connected e.g. `vanilla up ug`

 ## Adding a new package to the [repositories]("https://pibux.pl/repos")
++ it can be a binary and source :)
 + have to be compressed into tar.gz
 + Makefile has to be included where `sudo make install` installs and `sudo make remove` removes a package
 + the first time the package is thrown in, it needs a password